 If there is bleeding with lack of bowel control, consult your physician as soon as possible.
-This may indicate inflammation within the colon and rectum, such as ulcerative colitis, Crohn’s disease, a rectal tumor or rectal prolapse.
+This may indicate inflammation within the colon and rectum, such as ulcerative colitis, Crohn’s disease, a rectal tumor, or rectal prolapse.
 All of these conditions require prompt evaluation by a physician.

 Fecal Incontinence Diagnosis

-An initial discussion of symptoms with your physician will help determine the degree of incontinence and the effect on your life.
+An initial discussion of symptoms with your physician will help determine the degree of incontinence and its effect on your life.
 Possible underlying factors are often found during a review of your medical history, such as:

-- Multiple pregnancies, large weight babies, forceps deliveries or episiotomies (surgical incisions to aid childbirth).
+- Multiple pregnancies, large weight babies, forceps deliveries, or episiotomies (surgical incisions to aid childbirth).

 - History of prior anal or rectal surgeries.

 A physical examination of the anal region should be performed.
 An exam may easily identify an obvious injury to the anal muscles.
 Your physician will decide if tests are needed to confirm the diagnosis.
 An ultrasound probe may be used in the anal area, which provides photographs of potentially injured anal muscles.
 Other tests may be required to assess the function of muscles and nerves that help control bowel movements.